chrisgleissner/behaim/README.md

 ![behaim logo](logo.png)

-# behaim
+# Behaim

-Behaim uses Java reflection to explore an object graph up to a configurable recursion depth.
+Behaim uses Java reflection to explore an domain model up to a configurable recursion depth.
+The resulting meta data can then be used by pluggable visitors.

+As a proof of concept, Behaim currently comes with a builder visitor that allows for the creation of randomly populated object graphs which may be useful for performance tests.

 # Features
-- Extensible with custom visitors
 - Multi-threaded graph exploration
 - Re-use of meta data about an already explored object graph

-# Provided Visitors
-- Builder: instantiate an object graph
-- Logger: log an object graph (pending)
-- Cloner: clone an object graph (pending
+- Extensible with custom visitors.
+Already comes with a visitor to create a randomly populated object graph.

 # Requirements
 - Java 5 or above
 - Maven 2.2.1 or above

-# Populator
-The structure of the created objects is configurable and defaults to filling all object fields with random data.

-# Use Cases
-* Creation of a complex domain object hierarchy to test marshalling of all fields
-* Simulation of production test load

-# Usage
+# Builder Usage

 ## Default configuration
 ```
 Foo foo = Builder.make(Foo.class);